ptrourke/ExData_Plotting1/README.md

   - `plot4.png`  - an example of the output of `plot4.R`

-The files I used to determine the correct rows for the data are accessible from the Git repository history if you're curious.
+I used a few other scripts to determine the correct row numbers but have not included them in the repository.

 ## Original Instructions